 Chapter 18:

 The room was dark and messy.
 It was clear no one had bothered tidying up the place.
-The room was also quite barren, aside from a wide variety of junk, table, and two couches present.
-And it was on one of those couches that Eva was sitting alone, though not for long.
+The room was also quite barren, aside from the wide variety of junk, table, and two couches present.
+It was on one of those couches that Eva was sitting alone, though not for long.

 *Creak*